Table of Contents

 The termination clause cleaning contract section is critical.
 Notice periods, early termination rights, and performance-based exit conditions must be defined.
 We recommend reviewing guidance on the termination clause for cleaning contracts to understand typical structures.

-Dispute resolution processes should outline rectification periods.
+Dispute resolution processes linked to the cleaning contract termination clause should outline rectification periods.
 If performance slips, there should be a defined timeframe to correct issues before escalation or termination.
 This protects fairness and operational stability.

 What to Look For Before Signing